aj-archipelago/cortex/README.md

 Models are configured in the `models` section of the config.
 Each model can have the following types:

-- `OPENAI-CHAT`: For OpenAI chat models (legacy GPT-3.5)
+- `OPENAI-RESPONSES`: For current OpenAI Responses API models
-- `OPENAI-VISION`: For multimodal models (GPT-4o, GPT-4o-mini) supporting text, images, and other content types
+- `OPENAI-VISION`: For older OpenAI chat-completions multimodal models
-- `OPENAI-REASONING`: For O1 and O3-mini reasoning models with vision capabilities
+- `OPENAI-REASONING`: For older OpenAI reasoning models
 - `OPENAI-COMPLETION`: For OpenAI completion models
 - `OPENAI-WHISPER`: For Whisper transcription
-- `GEMINI-1.5-CHAT`: For Gemini 1.5 Pro chat models
+- `GEMINI-3-REASONING-VISION`: For current Gemini chat and vision models with reasoning controls
-- `GEMINI-1.5-VISION`: For Gemini vision models (including 2.0 Flash experimental)
+- `GEMINI-3-IMAGE`: For Gemini image generation models
+- `GEMINI-MUSIC`: For Lyria music generation
+- `GEMINI-TTS`: For Gemini text-to-speech
+- `CLAUDE-4-VERTEX`: For current Claude 4.x models on Vertex AI
-- `CLAUDE-3-VERTEX`: For Claude-3 and 3.5 models (Haiku, Opus, Sonnet)
+- `REPLICATE-API`: For Replicate-hosted image, video, music, and speech models
-- `CLAUDE-4-VERTEX`: For Claude-4 models (Sonnet 4, Sonnet 4.5, Opus 4.1, Haiku 4.5) with enhanced support for PDFs and text files
+- `VEO-VIDEO`: For Veo video generation models
-- `GROK-VISION`: For XAI Grok models (Grok-3, Grok-4, fast-reasoning, code-fast) with multimodal/vision and reasoning
+- `GROK-VISION`: For XAI Grok chat/completions models with multimodal/vision and reasoning
+- `GROK-RESPONSES`: For XAI Responses API models
 - `AZURE-TRANSLATE`: For Azure translation services

 Each model configuration can include: